Electrostatics/electrostatics.github.io/examples/Protein-Rna_Tutorial.md

 This script will create all the input files for the tests, and run apbs and dxmath on your template.txt and dxmath.txt files.
 Most of the syntax fills in the ion concentrations in the template file, and the call commands actually run the calculations on each input.

-1. Run this script from your command prompt by typing "python apbs\_win\_dx.py >> output.txt".
+Run this script from your command prompt by typing
+{% highlight bash %}
+python apbs_win_dx.py >> output.txt.
+{% endhighlight %}
 When it is running nothing will show up, but when it is done, there will be a new line.
 Make sure you run it from the apbs-pdb2pqr/apbs/examples/protein-rna directory.
 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_16.jpg">
 The "python" tells the computer to use python.exe to run the input.
 It takes "apbs\_win\_dx.py" as your input.
 Furthermore the double greater than symbol ">>" tells your cmd to take the things that would normally be printed into the command prompt into a file called "output.txt".

-2. Open the output.txt file with your favorite text editor (This tutorial is using notepad ++), hit "ctrl f" and search for "Global net ELEC energy", copy the numbers and paste them into another file.
+Open the output.txt file with your favorite text editor (This tutorial is using notepad ++), hit "ctrl f" and search for "Global net ELEC energy", copy the numbers and paste them into another file.
 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_17.jpg">

 <a id="unixpy"></a>

 #####Python script (unix)

-<a href="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_scripts_PR/apbs_unix_dx.py" download="apbs_unix_dx.py">Download the Unix Python Script (shown below)</a>
+<a href="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/Tut_scripts_PR/apbs_unix_dx.py" download="apbs_unix_dx.py">Download the Unix Python Script (shown below)</a>
 {% highlight bash %}
 my_list = (0.025, 0.05, 0.075, 0.1, 0.125, 0.15, 0.175, 0.225, 0.275, 0.325, 0.4, 0.5, 0.6, 0.7, 0.8)
 with open("template.txt", "r") as temp: